Why Cold Frames Breed Pests

 Even after treating, keep the lid propped open for a while each day.
 Fresh air dries the leaf surface and prevents spores from re‑settling.

-I once ignored a small patch of powdery mildew on my kale, assuming it would fade.
-Within days the whole plant was covered, and I had to pull it out.
+Most beginners once ignore a small patch of powdery mildew on their kale, assuming it will fade.
+Within days the whole plant is covered, and they have to pull it out.
 The milk spray saved the rest of the crop, but the lesson was clear: catch it early, and keep the air moving.

 Now you know what to look for – Download the Free Checklist that walks you through a quick audit of humidity, ventilation, and pest‑prevention steps for your cold frame.